calaldees/teachingWorkshops/teacherEducation/courseMechanics.md

 * mentoring (term1) -> coaching (term2)

 Session notes on weekley meetings - actions?
-* Discuss your weekley targets and reflections with peer at begining of each session (15min)
+* Discuss your weekley targets and reflections with peer at beginning of each session (15min)
 * End of session - TODO's, Action points, Reflections (15min)

 ### Attendance - beep cards
+* I will start at 9:00
 * 9:15 Late
 * No card - nothing I can do
 * I will keep my own records

-### Absence
+### Absence From Subject Sessions

 * 5 days == Letter
 * 120 days in school